eth-cscs/DLA-Future/misc/synchronization.md

 If a task throws an exception during its execution the future returned by the asynchronous call contains the given exception.
-Moreover any tile that was supposed to be written by the Task will be invalidated and any subsequent call to `operator()` and `read()` will return a future containing an exception.
-Note that because of limitations we cannot propagate the correct exception type and message to tiles.
+Moreover any tile that was supposed to be written by the Task will be invalidated and any successive call to `operator()` and `read()` will return a future containing an exception.
+Note that because of C++ limitations we cannot propagate the correct exception type and message to tiles.
 Therefore they will contain a generic exception.

 ## Matrix Views

-Matrix Views (`dlaf::matrix::MatrixView`) are objects which allow to schedule the DAG of an algorithm in a different task.
+Matrix Views (`dlaf::matrix::MatrixView`) are objects which allow to schedule a part of the DAG of an algorithm in a different task.

 It can be created from a Matrix or from another MatrixView which will be indicated as "parent matrix".
 Both constant and non-constant views are available.
 The main difference is that `operator()` is not allowed for constant matrices as only read-only tasks can be performed on its tiles.

-When a matrix view is created each subsequent call of `operator()` and `read()` on the parent matrix will return futures which depend on the tasks scheduled with the futures obtained by the matrix view.
+When a matrix view is created each successive call of `operator()` and `read()` on the parent matrix will return futures which depend on the tasks scheduled with the futures obtained by the matrix view.
 It can be noted that it is possible to transfer the scheduling on only a part of the tiles.
 Currently it can be specified with the `uplo` parameter if: